-L-Arginine is an amino acid involved in numerous
+L-Arginine is an amino acid involved in ammonia detoxification, hormone

 secretion, and the immune system.
-Arginine is also well known as a precursor to
+It is is also well known as a precursor to

-nitric oxide, a key component of endothelial-derived relaxing factor.
-The
+nitric oxide, a important component of endothelial-derived relaxing factor

 endothelium is the lining inside blood vessels and arginine supplements help

-make more nitric oxide.
-Therefore arginine, by making more nitric oxide, helps to relax and
+make more nitric oxide which helps to relax

-oxide-stimulating effects, there have been claims that this amino acid is useful in hypertension, preeclampsia, intermittent claudication, and erectile dysfunction.
+and dilate blood vessels.
+There have been claims that this amino acid is useful in hypertension

 burns and trauma, diabetes and syndrome X, male and female infertility, and